Careers in Dentistry

 Dental Team Careers

 There is a great demand for dental team positions like dental hygienists, dental assistants and dental lab technicians.
-Hygienists and assistants interact closely with patients to ensure a high level of care, while dental lab technicians work behind-the-scenes, designing the dentures, crowns and braces used by dentists.
+Hygienists and dental assistants interact closely with patients to ensure a high level of care, while dental lab technicians work behind-the-scenes, designing the dentures, crowns and braces used by dentists.

 All dental team careers are well paid with flexible hours.
 The educational costs are also much lower than dental school.
 Learn more about accredited training programs in your area.
 Also, visit GoDental for additional career information provided by the American Dental Education Association (ADEA).